 Save the dough in a lightly greased bowl and cover with a damp cloth and store in a warm place for about 4 hours.
 The volume of the dough should double.

 (Option: At this point in the recipe, you can add a teaspoon or two of finely minced garlic if you’d like garlic Naan bread.)

-Using high heat and a pan or cast iron skillet on a stove, place the formed Naan dough in the center of the pan.
-(Do not use a Teflon pan which has not been made for high heat.)
+Using high heat and a pan or cast-iron skillet on a stove, place the formed Naan dough in the center of the pan.
+(Do not use a Teflon pan that has not been made for high heat.)
 Small bubbles will form.
 Use the back of a spatula or spoon to press the Naan dough onto the hot pan as it cooks, turning the piece several times until it browns in spots.

 After cooking, brush the finished Naan lightly with melted butter and sprinkle a bit of cilantro on the surface before serving.

 You can keep the cooked Naan in the refrigerator for several days to eat later.
 Reheat or eat cold.